-Our PRT811 patent portfolio is wholly owned by us.
-The portfolio includes one issued U.S. patent, which claims, among other things, PRT811, pharmaceutical compositions comprising PRT811, methods of inhibiting PRMT5 using PRT811, and methods of treating certain cancers, including glioblastoma, using PRT811.
-The patent is expected to expire no earlier than March 14, 2039, subject to any disclaimers or extensions available under the Hatch-Waxman Act.
-A related PCT application was filed, and corresponding national phase applications were filed in Australia, Brazil, Canada, China, Eurasia, Europe, India, Israel, Japan, Korea, Mexico, New Zealand, Ukraine and South Africa.
-Any patents resulting from these national patent applications, if issued, are expected to expire no earlier than March 14, 2039, subject to any disclaimers or extensions.
+Our PRT2527 patent portfolio is wholly owned by us.
+The portfolio includes two pending U.S. applications claiming, among other things, PRT2527 and other compounds, pharmaceutical compositions comprising PRT2527, and methods of using PRT2527.
+A related PCT application was filed, and corresponding national phase applications were filed in Australia, Brazil, Canada, China, Eurasia, Europe, Hong Kong, India, Israel, Japan, Mexico, New Zealand, South Africa, South Korea, and Ukraine.
+Any patents resulting from the above mentioned applications, if issued, are expected to expire no earlier than September 11, 2040, subject to any disclaimers or extensions.

-The PRT811 patent portfolio also includes two pending U.S. non-provisional applications, a first PCT application that claims compositions of matter, and a second PCT application that claims methods of treatment.
-Any patents issuing from the two pending U.S. non-provisional applications would be expected to expire in 2039, and any patents issuing from the two PCT applications would be expected to expire in 2040, subject to any disclaimers or extensions.
+The PRT2527 portfolio also includes a pending U.S. non-provisional application, and a corresponding PCT application, directed to additional uses of PRT2527 and related compounds.
+Any patents resulting from the above mentioned applications, if issued, are expected to expire no earlier than September 30, 2042, subject to any disclaimers or extensions.